mcallegari/qlcplus/README.md

 ## Support & bug reports

-We have a dedicated page to help you find support.
-You can find it here: [SUPPORT.md](SUPPORT.md)

-To learn about a specific feature of QLC+, take a look at the [Official Documentation](https://www.qlcplus.org/docs/).

-To give feedback, ideas and new fixtures, go to the [forum](https://www.qlcplus.org/forum/index.php)
+We have a dedicated page to help you find support, please checkout [SUPPORT.md](SUPPORT.md).
+To learn about a specific feature of QLC+, take a look at the [official documentation](https://www.qlcplus.org/docs/).
+To give feedback, submit new fixtures and get new ideas, go to the [forum](https://www.qlcplus.org/forum/index.php)

 ### Help wanted
 Click the badge below to see the currently confirmed issues with QLC+.
 Perhaps you can find a solution?

 [![Help Wanted](https://img.shields.io/github/issues/mcallegari/qlcplus/issue%20confirmed?logo=github&color=red)](https://github.com/mcallegari/qlcplus/issues?q=is%3Aopen+is%3Aissue+label%3A%22issue+confirmed%22)

----

 ## Building QLC+

 Compilation guides and platform-specific instructions are available in our [GitHub Wiki](https://github.com/mcallegari/qlcplus/wiki).

----

 ## Contributing
 ### Software development